A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

 \subsubsection{Hyperblock}

 A simplicial complex is a special type of hypergraph.
-Given an arbitrary hypergraph, we can form its associated simplicial complex or its \emph{upper closure} by adding all subsets of each hyperedge, thus forming a simplicial complex.
+Given an arbitrary hypergraph, $\H$, we can form its associated simplicial complex or its \emph{upper closure}, by first collapsing multi-edges, removing empty edges, and then adding all nonempty subsets of each remaining hyperedge, thus forming a simplicial complex.
 We denote this by $\Delta(\H)$.
 Similarly, we can create a hypergraph with no containment among hyperedges by removing any hyperedge that is contained in a larger hyperedge.
-We call this a \emph{simple} hypergraph.
-Any hyperedge that is not contained in any other hyperedge is a ``top level'' simplex, or a \emph{toplex}.
+In general, a hypergraph with no edge containment relations is called a \emph{simple} hypergraph\footnote{In graphs the term ``simple'' is used to mean no loops and no multi-edges.
+However, in the hypergraph literature the term is used for the stronger property of no edge containment relations \cite{berge1984hypergraphs,joslyn2020hypernetwork}.
+This implies that there are no multi-edges and that the only ``loops'' (singleton edges) must be isolated, i.e., not contained within any larger edges.}.
+Any hyperedge that is not contained in any other hyperedge is a ``top level'' edge, or a \emph{toplex}.
 In a simple hypergraph, all edges are toplexes.
-Finally, there is a collection of hypergraphs that all have the same upper closure hypergraph and simple hypergraph (derived from the same base hypergraph), with varying levels of inclusions among hyperedges.
-Such a collection of hypergraphs is called a \emph{hyperblock} \cite{joslyn2020hypernetwork}, which will come up in our survey of homology methods for hypergraphs (Section~\ref{sec:homology}).
-We will observe that, in some cases, the homology may be the same across all hypergraphs in a hyperblock, and in other cases, it may vary across a hyperblock.
-Structurally, $\H$ can be considered as being nested between two hypergraphs in a hyperblock, its upper closure and its simple hypergraph.
+Finally, there is a collection of hypergraphs that all have the same upper closure and simple hypergraph, with varying levels of inclusions among hyperedges.
+Such a collection of hypergraphs is called a \emph{hyperblock} \cite[page 5]{joslyn2020hypernetwork}, which will come up in our survey of homology methods for hypergraphs (Section~\ref{sec:homology}).
+We will observe that, for some homology theories, the homology may be the same across all hypergraphs in a hyperblock, and in other cases, it may vary across a hyperblock.
+Structurally, every hypergraph can be considered as being nested between two hypergraphs in a hyperblock, its upper closure and its simple hypergraph.